Search this site

 Peer-reviewed Publications

-1. Joshua Jordan, Winfield, A. S., Birrer-Lundgren, K., Burry, J., Beard, D., Bloom, Z., Carlson, E. B., Gouge, C., Rogers, B. & Sirek, A.* [Title forthcoming.]
-Journal of Rural Health and Medicine (Special dialogue issue.) *equal authorship.
+2. Joshua Jordan, Winfield, A. S., Birrer-Lundgren, K., Burry, J., Beard, D., Bloom, Z., Carlson, E. B., Gouge, C., Rogers, B. & Sirek, A.* "Deficit, Exploitation, Beauty, Opportunity: Academics and Practitioners Talk Rural Health and the Rhetoric of Health and Medicine."
+Journal of Rural Health and Medicine (2025).

 Contact: jjordanjordan@pm.me | www.jordanjoshua.com | © 2025